In the guide

 There are particular requirements regarding the importation, manufacture, packaging and labelling of cosmetic products.
 For further information see 'Cosmetic products'.Back to top

 Any claims made about a product must be true and not misleading.
 This includes oral, written or pictorial claims.
-In addition, you are required to disclose any adverse information you know about a product if an average consumer would need to know this information to make an informed choice - for example, if it is known to be ineffective for the purposes for which it is commonly bought.
+In addition, you are required to disclose any adverse information you are aware of about a product if an average consumer would need to know this information to be able to make an informed choice - for example, if it is known to be ineffective for the purposes for which it is commonly bought.

 For more information on the CPRs see 'Consumer protection from unfair trading'.Back to top

 All consumer products (including food and medicines) must be safe.

 Products must be sold to customers with appropriate safety information / warnings in English.
 Such information might include, for example, dosage instructions and possible side effects.
 They might also include classes of persons for whom the product is unsuitable - for example, pregnant women, children and persons suffering from a particular disorder, such as high blood pressure.